RealKinetic/stencil-quill/readme.md

 ### Script tag

 - [Publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages)
-- Put a script tag similar to this `<script src='https://unpkg.com/stencil-quill@latest/dist/quill-components.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='https://unpkg.com/witful-quill-internal@latest/dist/quill-components.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
+Note: has issues with parcel bundler.
+Use script tag instead.

-- Run `npm install stencil-quill --save`
+- Run `npm install witful-quill-internal --save`
-- Put a script tag similar to this `<script src='node_modules/stencil-quill/dist/quill-components.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/witful-quill-internal/dist/quill-components.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app

-- Run `npm install stencil-quill --save`
+- Run `npm install witful-quill-internal --save`
 - Add an import to the npm packages `import quill-components;`
 - Then you can use the element anywhere in your template, JSX, html etc